Conquest of the Empire: Combat advantage and battle

 A combat advantage is given to the player who has more catapults in the battle, equal to the difference between the number of catapults of the opposing forces.
 A fortified city gives the defending legions an additional advantage of +1 for this calculation, and the fortifications/catapults cannot attack.
 When the player with the combat advantage attacks, the advantage is added to their die roll to determine if that roll eliminates a combat unit.

 To battle, starting with the attacker, each player alternates turns in which they declare an opposing piece to attack and roll a die.
 If the number rolled (including any combat advantage) equals or exceeds the attacked piece's strength, the attacked piece is removed from the board.
 An attacker may attack with more than one legion at a time, and from more than one direction.
-Only the attacking forces have the option of retreating to their original position(s) (with each general having their own option).
-If a force has been completely destroyed, the losing general(s) is/are captured by the ultimate winner of the battle, and the loser's triremes destroyed, although the die must be rolled for this to occur in a naval battle, and a trireme can only be attacked after all legions have been destroyed.
+Only the attacking forces have the option of retreating to their original position(s) (with each general having their option).
+If a force has been destroyed, the losing general(s) is/are captured by the ultimate winner of the battle, and the loser's triremes destroyed, although the die must be rolled for this to occur in a naval battle, and a trireme can only be attacked after all legions have been destroyed.

-Since an overwhelming number of catapults can effectively increase their advantage through eliminating the opposing catapults, experienced game players feel that the catapult piece is too powerful, hurting the game's playability.
+Since an overwhelming number of catapults can effectively increase their advantage by eliminating the opposing catapults, experienced game players feel that the catapult piece is too powerful, hurting the game's playability.

 Reception

 Allen Varney reviewed the 1984 Milton Bradley version of Conquest of the Empire in Space Gamer No. 72.
-Varney commented that "Conquest of the Empire is a superb contest of skill - not strong on simulation, but very good at capturing the grandeur that was Rome."
+Varney commented "Conquest of the Empire is a superb contest of skill - not strong on simulation, but very good at capturing the grandeur that was Rome."